kaleidoescape/hlt-2018/README.md

 ## Training

-The train script will automatically train any portions that weren't downloaded.
+The train script will automatically train the models.

 ```
 ./train.sh